lsgs/redcap-rest/README.md

 ## Description

-An external module enabling REDCap to send (and potentially in future receive) API calls.
+An external module enabling REDCap to send outbound API calls when saving data entry or survey forms and specified conditions are met.
+This can facilitate copying of data from your REDCap project to another application via its API, or to another REDCap project in either the same or a different instance of REDCap.

 ## Limitations

+* It is **strongly recommended** that this module be set to require module-specific privileges because user API tokens may be required to be entered into configuration settings.
-* Initial implementation is of outbound calls only.
+* Initial implementation is of outbound API calls only.

 ## Configuration